The Web

 and Subselves

-A core premise in this Web site is that normal people develop an "inner family" of
+Premise - normal people develop an "inner family" of

-talented subse-lves which comprise their
+subselves which comprise their

 If you're skeptical or

-curious about this, read this letter to you,
+curious about this, read this letter to you

-and then try this safe, interesting exercise
+and try this safe, interesting exercise

 after finishing this article.